ds-ml-lab/movies-analysis/README.md

 ## Project Overview

 This project is a technical challenge created by the Indicium team as part of a recruitment process for a Data Scientist Intern position.
-It covers data cleaning, exploratory data analysis, feature engineering, and predictive modeling.
+It covers data cleaning, exploratory data analysis, feature engineering and predictive modeling.
 The goal of this project is to analyze a movie dataset and provide insights to guide decision-making on potential film development.

 ---